Skip to main content

 I mention this not as a credential list, but because context matters: the women I work with are at a level where they need someone who has operated in complex, high-visibility environments — and who has written, publicly and carefully, about what those environments cost.

-The clinical partnership.
+The clinical knowledge.

 This is private work.
-It is serious.
-And it is available to women who are ready for it.
+It is serious, and it is available to women who are ready for it.

 Martina